MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

    // custom drawing native method private static native void drawCustom(byte[] graphicsContext, int x, int y);

-All native functions must have a MicroUI `GraphicsContext`_ as parameter (often first parameter) that identifies the destination target.
+All native functions must have a MicroUI `GraphicsContext`_ as a parameter (often the first parameter) that identifies the destination target.
-This target is retrieved in application calling the method ``GraphicsContext.getSNIContext()``.
+The application retrieves this target by calling the method ``GraphicsContext.getSNIContext()``.
 This method returns a byte array to give as-is to the drawing native method.

 BSP Implementation